stfc/janus-core/docs/source/user_guide/command_line.rst

 ------------------------------

 .. note::
-    Currently only MACE and Nequip models are supported.
+    Currently only MACE, Nequip, and SevenNet models are supported.

 Models can be trained by passing an archictecture and an archictecture specific configuration file as options to the ``janus train`` command.
 The configuration file will be passed to the corresponding MLIPs command line interface.
 For example to train a MACE MLIP: